ROCm/HIP/docs/reference/c++_support.rst

 C++20 support
 -------------------------------------------------------------------------------

 All C++20 language features are supported, but extensions and restrictions apply.
-For example coroutines are not supported in device code and consteval functions can be called from host and device, even if it is specified for host use only.
+C++20 introduced features that change programs foundationally with coroutines and modules, but unfortunately these aren't supported by HIP.
+On the other hand ``consteval`` functions can be called from host and device, even if it is specified for host use only.

+The three way comparison operator (also known as spaceship operator ``<=>``) works in both host and device code.

 .. _language_restrictions:
 Extensions and Restrictions